json-api/json-api/format/index.md

 either an `"href"` key, a `"type"`key, or both; the `"href"` key holds a URL template while the `"type"` key specifies a resource type.

 For each key–value pair in the `"links"` object, the value specifies `"type"` and/or `"href"` information about all occurrences of the repeated relationship pointed to by the key.
 Specifically, if the value holds a URL template (as described above), it is specifying that the `"href"` for the linked resource(s) in a given occurrence of the repeated relationship is the result of expanding that URL template, using the resource object in which the occurrence appears as the data for the expansion.
 Similarly, if the value has a `"type"` property, it is specifying that the `"type"` of the linked resource(s) in all occcurences of the repeated relationship is the value of that property.

-NOTE: any information about a given occurrence of a relationship specified in the resource-level `"links"` object always supersedes information specified by the top-level `"links"` object in case of conflict.
+However, note that any information about a given occurrence of a relationship specified in the resource-level `"links"` object always supersedes information specified by the top-level `"links"` object in case of conflict.

 Here's another example: